Health

 · Improve cholesterol level and lower blood pressure.

-· Discover super foods which decrease appetite and make a person feel amazing.
+· Discover super foods which decrease appetite and can make those who eat them feel amazing.

 · Learn how to eliminate food addictions permanently.

-This class will be held free of charge, but anyone interested is asked to call Veterans Memorial Hospital to pre-register at 563-568-3411.
+This class will be held free of charge, but anyone interested is asked to call Veterans Memorial Hospital in Waukon to pre-register at 563-568-3411.

 Wed